Sergey Nivens - Fotolia

 The architecture would incorporate open source Hadoop technology and add semistructured and unstructured data to the school's analytics portfolio.
 One pressing issue was higher velocity of data intake.

-After some work with the Sqoop bulk transfer tool, the school turned to software provider Attunity for data integration software to handle the migration of data to the data lake, according to Stegmair.
-The commercial software proved a good fit for this lake work.
+After some work with the Sqoop bulk transfer tool, the school turned to software provider Attunity for data integration software to handle the migration of data to the data lake.
+The commercial software proved a good fit for the data lake work, according to Stegmair.

-He said Attunity's Replicate tools were chosen to accomplish the SQL data transfer, and that a next stage of work on social media data ingestion is underway.
-The tools provided UNT data developers with a more visually oriented interface than Sqoop for creating workflows to handle data movement.
+Stegmair said that Attunity's Replicate tools were chosen to accomplish the SQL data transfer, and that a next stage of work on social media data ingestion is underway.
+The tools provided UNT data developers with a more visually oriented interface than Sqoop for creating workflows to handle data movement, he said.

 Large-scale, distributed Hadoop data lakes are a promising addition to enterprise software arsenals, according to Kevin Petrie, product manager at Attunity.
 But those data lakes call for changes in organizations' approaches to data transfer and data management.
 It can be important to employ tools that don't increase staff requirements, he said.